Fiber, Gallery and Teaching Studio Located in the heart of East Aurora at the corner of Main and Elm streets.

 Garment Grade tanning work and machine washable for easy care.

 We are currently sold out.
-A restock will be available in July 2023.

 Use the button below to be added to our waiting list for a first look at new pelts.